craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Session 11: Beyond the Cove... (cont.)

 Cobblestar took off, and we stick around to patch our wounds.
-We travel for a quarter day before we enter a more canopied area around *Driftfen Lake* and begin to actually rest.
+We travel for a quarter day before we enter a more canopied area around *Driftfen Lake* and begin to actually rest - but we get interrupted by undead frogkin!

 ## Stats